Lynn Johnston: For Better or For Worse

 In 1978, the Johnstons and their two children relocated to Lynn Lake, Manitoba.
 She was asked by Universal Press Syndicate if she was interested in doing a comic strip.
 She sent twenty copies of a strip called The Johnstons, based on her family "since we were the only people I knew I could draw over and over again with some consistency."
 Much to her surprise, the syndicate approved of the initial strips and offered her a twenty-year contract.
 After a six-month "work-up" period, the strip first appeared in newspapers throughout Canada under the title For Better or For Worse.
 The strip has been carried by about 2000 newspapers in Canada, the U.S. and 20 other countries.

 Many story lines draw from her family's real-life experiences.
 Her main characters are named after the middle names of her husband and children, with the exception of the mother, as Lynn Johnston has no middle name.
 Instead, she elected to name the protagonist Elly, in honor of a friend of hers who died at a young age.
 Her friend and Canadian comedian Michael Boncoeur inspired the controversial story about Lawrence's coming out.
-Deanna was based on Aaron's high school sweetheart, who died in a car accident years after their relationship ended.
+Deanna was based on Aaron's high school sweetheart, who died in a car crash years after their relationship ended.
 Johnston's niece Stephanie is developmentally disabled and her experience is shared in recent story lines on the integration of developmentally disabled students in April's class.
 Elizabeth's teaching career was based on daughter Kate's decision not to pursue a career in education, but provided Johnston with a chance to imagine how that might have turned out.